AlexDoutsinis/izicli/README.md

 ## izicli

-A library on top of commander.js that results to a more opinionated way of building CLIs.
+A library on top of commander.js that provides a more opinionated API.

 ### Examples